XuhuiZhou/Multilevel-Text-Alignment/README.md

 To download the benchmark, please click the **Download** button.

 We also introduce a new modeling mechanism for this problem, see it by clicking the **View On Github** button.
+Please also see the [dataset 101](#headin) for details of our dataset.

 Citation: